dfinity/motoko/design/WhitePaper.md

 * *Simple.* The language should avoid complicated, hard-to-understand, or overly bleeding-edge features.
 It should minimise multiple redundant or overlapping ways to express the same thing (unless one can be expressed as syntactic sugar for another).

-* *Understandable.* Where possible, the language should pick syntax and terminiology that is intuitive and familiar from mainstream languages.
+* *Understandable.* Where possible, the language should pick syntax and terminology that is intuitive and familiar from mainstream languages.
 It should avoid niche technical or theoretical jargon.

 * *High-level.* The language should be productive and convenient to use, sufficiently expressive, and not bother the programmer with irrelevant details or error-prone routine.